Totefishing? That's not a real word!

 & the daughter of a 1950s-style, stay-at-home mother.
 I live in Los Angeles.
 I don't use botox

 but I do use the Photoshop blemish eraser liberally.
 Like my photo?
 'Cause it's wrinkle-free, baby, courtesy of technology.
+And it's a few years' old.
 I read a lot, plagiarize my best parenting approaches from professionals and often make up words.
 I had big plans for a big career.
 I'm sure I said, "President of the United States" more than once when asked, "Little girl, what do you want to be when you grow up?"

 I was born, raised & schooled in Massachusetts (Harvard College '94) but I've lived in Los Angeles for 20+ years.
 Seriously, the weather is to die-for.
 I graduated with a joint degree in Social Anthropology & Government with the simple plan of becoming a lawyer and then, the president of the National Organization For Women (Elect Women Now!
 ERA Yes!
 Keep Abortion Legal!)
 Instead, I ended up working in the entertainment industry as a development executive, crafting stories into movies and television series.
 I told myself it was a circuitous, unplanned route to better empowering women.
 A popular tv show?
 12 million viewers.
 An ERA march?
 100K in a good year.
 Plus, it was fun.
 Finding great stories, searching for the best writers, pitching movies, producing episodes of TV... now that's a job.